AmelieHeinrich/Seraph/README.md

 ## Requirements

-Minimum requirements is a SM6.6 capable GPU with raytracing and mesh shading capabilities, running Vulkan 1.3, the latest version of D3D12 and Metal 3.
+Minimum requirements is a SM6.6 capable GPU with raytracing and mesh shading capabilities, running Vulkan 1.3 and the latest version of D3D12.
+If you're on Mac, minimum requirements is a GPU supporting Metal 3.
 The Vulkan backend requires VK_EXT_mutable_descriptor.

 ## Disclaimer